Answers to questions frequently asked by our scholarship applicants can be found below.

 The Student Aid Report (SAR) is a paper or electronic document that gives you some basic information about your eligibility for federal student aid and lists your answers to the questions on your Free Application for Federal Student Aid (FAFSA).

-Your SAR will include your Expected Family Contribution (EFC).
-The EFC determines your eligibility for a Federal Pell Grant, and the college uses the EFC to assess your eligibility for other federal and nonfederal student aid.
+Your SAR will include your Student Aid Index (SAI).
+The SAI determines your eligibility for a Federal Pell Grant, and the college uses the SAI to assess your eligibility for other federal and nonfederal student aid.

-The Expected Family Contribution is part of your SAR.
+The Student Aid Index is part of your SAR.
 It is the amount you and your family are expected to contribute to your college education for one year.
 The contribution may be through personal payments or through student loans.

 What is the difference between, one-time, renewable and multi-year types of scholarships?

 Scholarships may be either one-time or renewable.
 One-time awards are characterized by the full amount of the funds being issued to a student only once.
 Renewable awards can take two forms.
 Multi-year awards guarantee the student will receive an award each year, provided they maintain their academic performance.
 Renewable scholarships may or may not be renewed annually at the discretion of the selection committee based not just on academic performance but continued financial need and availability of funds as well.